SpencerDawkins/rtp-quic-sdp/draft-dawkins-avtcore-sdp-rtp-quic.md

 This document describes these new SDP "proto" attribute values: "QUIC", "QUIC/RTP/SAVP", "QUIC/RTP/AVPF", and "QUIC/RTP/SAVPF", and describes how SDP Offer/Answer ({{RFC3264}}) can be used to set up an RTP ({{RFC3550}}) connection using QUIC ({{RFC9000}}) as a transport protocol.

-These proto values are necessary to allow the use of QUIC as an underlying transport protocol for applications that commonly use SDP as a session signaling protocol to set up RTP connections with UDP as its underlying transport protocol, such as SIP ({{RFC3261}}) and WebRTC ({{RFC8825}}).
+These proto values are necessary to allow the use of QUIC as an underlying transport protocol for applications such as SIP ({{RFC3261}}) and WebRTC ({{RFC8825}}) that commonly use SDP as a session signaling protocol to set up RTP connections.

 ## Notes for Readers {#readernotes}

 (Note to RFC Editor - if this document ever reaches you, please remove this section)

-This document is intended for publiication as a standards-track RFC in the IETF stream, but has not been adopted by any IETF working group, and does not carry any special status within the IETF.
+This document is intended for publication as a standards-track RFC in the IETF stream, but has not been adopted by any IETF working group, and does not carry any special status within the IETF.

 ## Terminology